gshashank84/ML_Query/README.md

 ### Why we use pooling after applying relu function?
 ### What are minibactches?
 How they are used?
+- Minibatches are the composite blocks which are basically done to create the time period of the updating of gradients.
+It is usually done to avoid the fluctuations caused in convergence method(like Gradient Descent).

 ### What are the advantages of choosing large  no of filters?
 Why we generally use large no of filters?
-### Making an inception network deeper (by stacking more inception blocks together) do hurt training set performance?
-### Do Using a skip-connection helps the gradient to backpropagate?
+### How using a skip-connection helps the gradient to backpropagate?

 ### What is the Identity Function referred in the ResNet50?
 ### What is interpolation and extrapolation?
 What is the difference btw them?(ref- NALU)